EmileAydar/Dyson-Sphere-Simulation/README.md

 This is a little fun project in which I tried to simulate a (very) simple Dyson sphere in Python (using Flask framework for the backend, HTML and Three.js for the frontend).

-You can also notice some spikes coming out of the Dyson sphere, which are supposed to simulate the sun rays.

-I will try to improve this model later.
+Rendering is not top-notch, need to improve this later.